FriendsOfSymfony/FOSRestBundle/Resources/doc/4-exception-controller-support.rst

     and TwigBundle is detected it will automatically configure ``fos_rest.exception.twig_controller`` which additionally also supports
     rendering via Twig.

-When enabling the RestBundle view-layer-aware ExceptionController it automatically disables the TwigBundle exception listener and subsequent configuration.

 To map Exception classes to HTTP response status codes an *exception map* may be configured, where the keys match a fully qualified class name and the values